kevinmatthes/contributing/CONTRIBUTING.md

 Operators have to be separated by at least one space character from their operands.
 This also holds for negation (`!`).
-In case that sequences of code should include not only ordinary assignments (`=`) but also shortcut assignments (e. g. `+=`), they are aligned such that the first column of the operator with the most characters for representation which will be reached after a single space character is considered the reference for the whole block / sequence:
+In case that sequences of code should include not only ordinary assignments (`=`) but also shortcut assignments (for example `+=`), they are aligned such that the first column of the operator with the most characters for representation which will be reached after a single space character is considered the reference for the whole block / sequence:

 ```